otterspace-xyz/otterspace-contracts/readme.md

 - watch the console for confirmation of deployment and verification, copy the implementation's address
 - go into Defender and propose and execute the upgrade

+## How Otterspace runs upgrades
+- Our process of running upgrades is managed by github actions, found in the `.github/workflows` directory.

 ## Publishing attestations

 `npx hardhat run publishAttestations.js --network optimisticEthereum`